Roxonn-FutureTech/MediSync/frontend/README.md

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+1. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+2. Make your changes
+3. Submit a pull request

 ## License